-Active modes of transportation, particularly walking, is a primary consideration for a residential and retail environment.
-The site is designed to be highly accessible for all users and accommodates both pedestrian and bicycle traffic and ensures permeability within and across the plan area connecting to the surrounding community at key points.
-Both bicycle lanes and pedestrian paths are generous and support safe travel options across the site.
-The internal bike network connects to 84th Avenue linking to 79th Street bike route to the east and the Shared-Use Path in Mill Creek Ravine to the west.
-As well, the network connects users along 88th Avenue westward toward the French Quarter, La Cite Francophone, and UofA’s Campus Saint-Jean and to Dermott District Park to the northeast.
+A key design principle of Connect Bonnie Doon are Healthy Streets, specifically pedestrian and cyclist safety.
+Active modes of transportation , particularly walking, is a primary consideration for successful mixed use and retail environments.
+The Plan Area is designed to be highly accessible for all users and accommodates both pedestrian and bicycle traffic and ensures permeability within and across the Plan Area connecting to the surrounding community at key points.
+The refined concept responds to stakeholder feedback and now includes separated bicycle lanes that connect to the shared use pathway.
+Pedestrian pathways are generous and support safe travel options across through the internal portions of the Plan Area, along the public open space network.
+The separated bike network connects to 84th Avenue linking to 79th Street bike route and Dermott Park District to the east with the Shared-Use Path in Mill Creek Ravine to the west.
+As well, the network connects users along 88th Avenue westward toward the French Quarter, La Cite Francophone, and UofA’s Campus Saint-Jean.

 Access points to the site are located at strategic locations that ensure a highly connected and permeable site, but also align to future construction phasing based on the existing development.
 Vehicle, Pedestrian and Bicycle access points are highlighted on the Mobility Network plan and illustrate a high degree of connectivity and permeability to the site and surrounding neighbourhoods.